nutriverse/riycf/README.md

 all the syntax (depending on which statistical program they are using).
 That is time-consuming work.

-This riycf package aims to address that technical gap by providing an easy-to-use package of automated functions\` to calculate all IYCF indicators provided in the WHO guideline ([the Indicators for assessing infant and young child feeding practices: definitions and measurement methods](https://www.who.int/publications/i/item/9789240018389)).
+This `{riycf}` package aims to address that technical gap by providing an easy-to-use package of automated functions\` to calculate all IYCF indicators provided in the WHO guideline ([the Indicators for assessing infant and young child feeding practices: definitions and measurement methods](https://www.who.int/publications/i/item/9789240018389)).
 This